 Finally, the big brother family is the HEOS 7, which packs some serious power thanks to its subwoofer, two full-range drivers, two tweeters and two passive radiators, the resulting combination of which will cost £499.

-The inputs on the back of all three remain the same across the range, with a single USB and aux in, plus an ethernet port for network hardwiring.
+The inputs on the back of all four remain the same across the range, with a single USB and aux in, plus an ethernet port for network hardwiring.
 The HEOS 7 also adds a 3.5mm jack on its side panel for headphone listening.

 The inclusion of an aux in here is used during set up (more on that later), but also opens up the speaker for use with devices offline as well as online – something Sonos has so far been hesitant to do on its full range.